Note: Spring FAQs will be published soon.

 The Office of Records & Registration will be available to assist you if you have any challenges during the process.
 The Office of Academic Advising and the academic departments will also be available to provide support.

-You will complete learning modules that will help orient you to the Schedule of Classes, My Schedule Planner, the Eight Semester Plan and Degree Works, among other terrific tools New Paltz students use for planning.
+You will complete learning modules in Bright Space that will help orient you to the Schedule of Classes, My Schedule Planner, the Eight Semester Plan and Degree Works, among other terrific tools New Paltz students use for planning.

 Before being cleared to register, advisers will check your registration plans to be sure they meet your needs.
 Check this site frequently for updated information on student advising and registration information.